-I’d seen this book all over the place, so I knew I had to get it and give it a go.
+I’ve seen All The Bright Things book all over the place, so I knew I had to get it and give it a go.

 Theodore Finch is fascinated by death, and he constantly thinks of ways he might kill himself.
 But each time, something good, no matter how small, stops him.

 Violet Markey lives for the future, counting the days until graduation, when she can escape her Indiana town and her aching grief in the wake of her sister’s recent death.

 When Finch and Violet meet on the ledge of the bell tower at school, it’s unclear who saves whom.
 And when they pair up on a project to discover the ‘natural wonders’ of their state, both Finch and Violet make more important discoveries: It’s only with Violet that Finch can be himself – a weird, funny, live-out-loud guy who’s not such a freak after all.
 And it’s only with Finch that Violet can forget to count away the days and start living them.
 But as Violet’s world grows, Finch’s begins to shrink.
 How far will Violet go to save the boy she has come to love?

 An intense, gripping novel, perfect for fans of John Green, Jay Asher, Rainbow Rowell, Gayle Forman and Jenny Downham.

 Since everyone had said how this is perfect if you’re a fan of John Green, I had extremely high hopes for this.

 First things first, even though I really enjoyed Niven’s writing style, I found it extremely difficult to form a relationship with the characters.
 I couldn’t even tell you who my favourite character was since in all honestly, they all annoyed the shit into me.